christiane-villaroel/meditation-website-react-update/README.md

 - ## Header Component Update:
   - Copy and pasted header content onto json file.
 Deleting hard coded content from Header.js Component.
   - Used fetch request to make a GET request for header content data.

+## 01/08/23

+- ## About Us Page Update:
+  - Content added to About us page with mission statement and title.
+  - Need to add testimonial with bloquote to bottom of page.
+  - JSon server update with about us page content.
+  - NPM dateFormat installed - use to fomate date of customer reviews.